 2.These numbers are based on Cisco Unified CM 7.1(3) and later releases.

 You must configure the same end-user ID in LDAP, Unified CM, and Microsoft Lync.
 This practice avoids any conflicts between Microsoft Lync authentication with Active Directory (AD) and the end-user configuration on Unified CM, as well as conflicts with user phone control on Unified CM.

 For Active Directory, Cisco recommends that the user properties of General, Account, and Communications all have the same ID.
-To ensure the Cisco IM and Presence users are consistent, LDAP Synchronization and Authentication should be enabled with Unified CM.
+To ensure the Cisco IM and Presence Service users are consistent, LDAP Synchronization and Authentication should be enabled with Unified CM.

-You must configure Microsoft Lync Host Authentication to contain the Cisco IM and Presence publisher and subscriber.
+You must configure Microsoft Lync Host Authentication to contain the Cisco IM and Presence Service publisher and subscriber.

-You can configure routing of the SIP messages to Cisco IM and Presence by means of Static Routes in the Microsoft Lync properties.
+You can configure routing of the SIP messages to Cisco IM and Presence Service by means of Static Routes in the Microsoft Lync properties.